ExpressVPN and IPVanish are both large, well-respected VPN services – but which one comes out on top for 2020?

 Payment options and refunds winner: ExpressVPN

 Last up we have the question of value: Does IPVanish or ExpressVPN offer the best value for your money?

-IPVanish is cheaper, it offers good speeds, and comes with 10 connections per account, but it is also has some drawbacks.
-In comparison with ExpressVPN the drawbacks outweigh the pros:
+IPVanish is cheaper and comes with 10 connections per account, but it also has some drawbacks.
+In comparison with ExpressVPN the drawbacks with IPVanish are as follows: